compbiozurich/compbiozurich.github.io/docs/UZH-BIO390/learning-goals.md

 !!! warning "Learning goals have a general scope"

-    Please be aware that some of the "Learning Goals" may reflect aspects not necessarily captured by the lectures in the current semester - The ones reelevant for the current semester's exam are related to the given lectures.
-Also, updates may occurr at any time.
+    Please be aware that some of the "Learning Goals" may reflect aspects not necessarily captured by the lectures in the current semester - The ones relevant for the current semester's exam are related to the given lectures.
+Also, updates may occur at any time.

 !!! note "Consider individual pages"